-Examining the digital interaction of residents and the digital communications tools used by libraries and organizations can help identify ways to increase the online presence of these critical institutions.
+Digital Communications Examining the digital interaction of residents and the digital communications tools used by libraries and organizations can help identify ways to increase the online presence of these critical institutions.
 This chart provides the frequency with which libraries and organizations in the community use various digital tools to communicate with the public.

+NATION

+Digital Interaction

 This chart shows the frequency with which residents in the community report that they digitally interact with organizations and libraries.
-Examining the digital interaction of residents and the digital communications tools used by local institutions can help identify ways to increase the online presence of the sector.
+Examining the digital interaction of residents, and the digital communications tools used by local institutions, can help identify ways to increase the sector's online presence.

-Library Sector Download Speeds
+Library Sector Download Speeds Connected communities.